puppetlabs/puppet-docs/source/puppet/6.4/function.md

 For further examples and how to perform error handling, see the `get()` function which this function delegates to after having resolved the variable value.

+## `group_by`

+* `group_by()`

+Groups the collection by result of the block.
+Returns a hash where the keys are the evaluated result from the block and the values are arrays of elements in the collection that correspond to the key.

 ## `hiera`

 * `hiera()`